tskit-dev/msprime/docs/introduction.rst

    in Python, which is both simpler and far more efficient.

-3. ``msprime`` does not use Newick trees for interchange as they are extremely inefficient in terms of the time required to generate and parse, as well as the space required to store them.
+3. ``msprime`` does not use Newick trees for interchange as they are extremely inefficient in terms of storage space and the time needed to generate and parse them.
+Instead, we use an efficient :ref:`columnar binary file format <sec_ancestry_file_format>` using the `kastore <https://pypi.org/project/kastore/>`_ library.
-   Instead, we use a :ref:`well_defined <sec_hdf5_file_format>` format using the powerful `HDF5 <https://www.hdfgroup.org/HDF5/>`_ standard.
    This format allows us to store genealogical data very concisely, particularly for large sample sizes.